-LUMINAIRE LAMP CONTROLS A Pole mounted, full cutoff area luminaire located opposite the fencing or incorporated into the fence with break-away connections.
+LUMINAIRE LIGHT SOURCE CONTROLS A Pole mounted, \(\bar{2}\) fully shielded or \(\bar{U0}\) /2/ area luminaire located opposite the fencing or incorporated into the fence with break-away connections.
 (This connection in a pole will not support the weight of a person and will cause the pole to collapse if climbed.)
-Metal halide, LED or induction.
+LED, induction, or metal halide.
 Control with photocell on, time switch off.
-Consider motion sensors for appropriate applications (possible for induction and LED only.) В Pole mounted, floodlight aimed away Metal halide, LED, or Control with photocell on, from the perimeter. induction lamp. time switch off.
+Consider motion sensors for appropriate applications (possible for induction and LED only.) В Pole mounted, floodlight aimed away from the perimeter.
+LED, induction, or metal halide.
+Control with photocell on, time switch off.

-- Direct Glare: Full cut-off luminaires conceal the light source and minimize the direct glare from the luminaire to the guard or patrol.
+- Direct Glare: \2\ Fully shielded or U0 /2/ luminaires conceal the light source and minimize the direct glare from the luminaire to the guard or patrol.
 Because the eye adjusts to the brightest source in the field of view, eliminating glare is the highest priority when designing for nighttime visibility. - Light Distribution on Surfaces: More important than light level, uniform light distribution avoids adaptation problems when the eye must adjust between bright and dim areas.
 By uniformly lighting the outside of the fence, silhouettes can easily be seen.
-Additionally, an aggressor on the outside will only be able to see the brighter fence and will not be able to see through it. - Light Pollution / Light Trespass: Fully shielded or full cut-off luminaires prevent any direct light from leaving the luminaire above horizontal.
+Additionally, an aggressor on the outside will only be able to see the brighter fence and will not be able to see through it. - Light Pollution / Light Trespass: Fully shielded \2\ or U0 /2/ luminaires prevent any direct light from leaving the luminaire above horizontal.
 This direct light is the largest contributor to light pollution and light trespass. - Identification of Faces or Objects: Good color rendering, uniform light distribution, and adequate vertical illuminance will aid security personnel in the identification of individuals and objects.

 - Peripheral Detection: Detecting potential aggressors at a perimeter relies heavily on peripheral vision.
 White light (as opposed to more orange light produced by high pressure sodium) renders objects sharper and provides excellent peripheral detection compared to high pressure sodium. - Reflected Glare: Wet surfaces often provide a surface that has the potential for reflected glare.
 This will only be a concern when the fence borders a paved surface that will be regularly patrolled. - Shadows: Uniform distribution of lighting will minimize shadows along the perimeter and eliminate potential hiding places. - Backup Power: Coordinate lighting system with emergency, backup power availability.
 Consider interim lighting for sources with a restrike time such as metal halide.
-Induction and LED are instant-on with no restrike time.
-Refer to service specific guidance regarding facilities and equipment authorized backup power. - Target Horizontal Illuminance (± 10%): 2 40 lux (0.2 4 footcandles) average see table 6-1.
+Induction and SSL are instant-on with no restrike time.
+Refer to service specific guidance regarding facilities and equipment authorized backup power. - Target Horizontal Illuminance (± 10%): 2 40 lux (0.2 4 footcandles) average see Table 6-1.